fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 score = "Max"
 ```

-As you can see variables can have one or more types, variables with more than one type in their definition can be used with multiple value types; But reading their value as a specific type needs runtime checks and casting to prevent undesired behaviors.
+As you can see variables can have one or more types, and variables with more than one type in their definition can be used with multiple value types; But reading their value as a specific type needs runtime checks and casting to prevent undesired behaviors.

 ```fuse
 const score: number | string = 30